MaoZiming/papers/8-edge-computing/82-tinyos.md

 A component is an independent computational entity that exposes one or more interfaces.
 It has the following four interrelated parts:

 * Frame (storage)
+  * The fixed size frames are statically allocated which allows us to know the memory requirements of a component at compile time.
 * A set of command handlers: cause actions to be initiated
    * deposit request parameters into frame, post tasks
 * Event: